Current teaching activities at Swains Yard Studios Woodstock

 Please note fees for each Month must be paid for prior to the beginning of each Month.

 Participants must provide all their own materials.
+Some basic materials ar provided for beginners

 Occasionally specific material will be provided and charged accordingly.